 Free Phonogram Flash Cards

 Important: I have not changed the copyright notice on the phonogram flashcard set in case I decide to someday begin charging again for the set.
-I encourage you to share this resource with others, but if you do, please send them to this page to download their own free official copy.
+I encourage you to share this resource with others, but if you do, please send them to this page to download a legal copy.

 This set of printable phonics flashcards consists of 84 letters and digraphs and the most common sounds represented by each.
 They provide a working set of phonograms for a young child learning to read, or for an older child that needs a clearer understanding of English phonics.
-The set can be used to review the code knowledge taught in the OnTrack Reading Advanced Code Phonics Workbook, or as a stand-alone instructional tool.
+The set can be used to review the code knowledge taught in the OnTrack Reading Phonics Program, or as a stand-alone instructional tool.

 Description of the Flash Cards